 - 14-301.
 Creation of historic zoning commission. - 14-302.
 Powers and duties. - 14-303.
 Jurisdiction. - 14-304.
 Review of decision. - 14-301.
 Creation of historic zoning commission.
-(1) In accordance with Tennessee Code Annotated, § 13-7-401 et seq. there is hereby created a historic zoning commission for the City of Maryville which shall officially be known and designated as the "Maryville Historic Zoning Commission." - (2) The commission shall be comprised of seven (7) members which consist of a representative of a local patriotic or historical organization; an architect, if available; a member of the Maryville Planning Commission at the time of such person's appointment; and the remainder shall be from the community in general. - (3) The members of the commission shall be appointed by the mayor, subject to confirmation by the council.
-The terms of the members shall be five (5) years, except that the members appointed initially shall be appointed for staggered terms so that the terms of at least one (1) member but not more than two (2) members shall expire each year.
-All members shall serve without compensation. - (4) The commission shall annually elect from its members a chairman, vice-chairman and a secretary and shall establish a meeting schedule which provides for meetings with sufficient frequency to enable the commission to act without undue delay.
-The commission may adopt rules and regulations consistent with the provisions of Tennessee Code Annotated, § 13-7-403(a).
-(1985 Code, § 11-201) - 14-302.
-Powers and duties.
-(1) The Maryville Historical Zoning Commission shall review all permits for construction, alteration, repair, rehabilitation, relocation or demolition of any structure, or building in the designated zone, and further shall be authorized to review any construction, alteration, repair, relocation or demolition project on any structure not requiring a permit in accordance with Tennessee Code Annotated, § 13-7-407(a), and which according to adopted guidelines requires a certificate or appropriateness. - (2) Historic zones and boundaries shall be recommended by the historic zoning commission to the Maryville Regional Planning Commission and council of the City of Maryville.
+(1) In accordance with Tennessee Code Annotated, § 13-7-401 et seq. there is hereby created a historic zoning commission for the City of Maryville which shall officially be known and designated as the "Maryville Historic Zoning Commission." - (a) Membership. (i) The members of the Maryville Historic Zoning Commission (HZC) shall be appointed by the mayor, subject to confirmation by the council.
+The commission shall be comprised of seven (7) members which consist of a representative of a local patriotic or historical organization; an architect, if available; a member of the Maryville Planning Commission at the time of such person's appointment; and the remainder shall be from the community in general. - (ii) The terms of the members shall be five (5) years, except that the members appointed initially shall be appointed for staggered terms so that the terms of at least one (1) member but not more than two (2) members shall expire each year.
+All members shall serve without compensation. - (iii) Members of the HZC may be removed from office by the mayor for just cause.
+Removal can also occur once the member has been absent from three (3) regular, consecutive meetings or absent from six (6) regularly scheduled meetings in a twelve (12) month period.
+A commission member moving outside the city shall constitute resignation from the commission effective on the date a replacement is appointed. - (iv) The commission shall annually elect from its members a chair and a vice chair. - (v) The commission may adopt rules and regulations consistent with the provisions of Tennessee Code Annotated, § 13-7-403(a). - (b) Meetings. (i) The HZC shall establish a regular meeting schedule and shall meet with sufficient frequency that it can take action expeditiously.
+Adequate notice shall be provided of a meeting of the commission.
+All meetings of the commission shall be open to the public, and the agenda shall be made available in advance of the meeting.